 An LEA must administer the benchmark assessment (Acadience Math) to students in grades one through three at the beginning, middle, and end of the school year.
-After administration of the assessment, parents and/or guardians are to be notified of the student's results.
+After administration of the assessment, parents and/or guardians must be notified by specific dates (see page 31) of the student's results.
 LEAs must demonstrate growth based upon student learning gains as measured by the benchmark assessment.

-Acadience Math is a state-mandated assessment for students in grades one through three as per Board Rule R277-406.
+Acadience Math is a state-mandated assessment for students in grades one through three as per Board Rule R277-406 (opens new window).
 Acadience Math is a universal screening and progress monitoring assessment that measures the acquisition of math skills from kindergarten through sixth grade.
 Acadience Math includes measures for early numeracy, computation, and problem solving.
 The measures function as indicators of the essential skills that every child must master in order to become proficient in mathematics.
 These measures are used to regularly monitor the development of math skills in order to provide timely instructional support and prevent the occurrence of later math difficulties.